BarbyKelly/project-5/README.md

 ## Users may:

 - Click on Logo (to bring them back to Home Page or refresh Home Page)
-- Use Search bar
+- Use Search Bar/Search Icon

 - Click on My Account:

-  - Click on 'Sign In'
+  - Click on 'Sign In' to access 'Sign In' form:
-    - Click on link: 'Sign Up first' (steps for 'Sign Up' described below), if no account
+    - Click on link: 'Sign Up first' (steps for 'Sign Up' described below)
     - Fill in a Username or Email, and a password:
       - Even if they don't have an account.
 Only User with an account will be signed in
-      - Users without account will be reminded to 'Please fill in this field'
+      - Users without invalid/not existing Username or Email address, will be reminded: 'Please fill in this field'
     - Tick 'Remember Me' box:
       - Even if they don't have an account.
-Only User with an account will be Remembered
+Only User with an account will be Remembered (depending on their cookie settings)
-      - User without an account will be reminded to 'Please fill in this field'
+      - Users will be reminded to 'Please fill in this field', if they have not filled either of the 'Sign In' boxes correctly, or if they do not have an account
     - Click on 'Home' button to get back to Home page
     - Click on 'Sign In' button to sign in:
+      - Even if they don't have an account or have not entered correct details.
+Only User with an account and valid Username/e-mail and Password, will be signed in
+      - User without an account or user who has not entered correct details, will be reminded to 'Please fill in this field'
+    - Click on 'Forgot Your Password?':
       - Even if they don't have an account.
+      - Fill in 'Password Reset' form:
+        - Click on 'Reset My Password'
+        - Only User with an account and valid email address, will receive an email to reset their password
+        - Click on 'Back to Sign In' button

+  - Click on 'Sign Up first' to access 'Sign Up' form:
+    - Click on link: 'Sign In first' (which opens up 'Sign In' form, and steps for 'Sign In' form were described above)
+    - Fill in Email address and , and a password:
+      - Even if they don't have an account.
 Only User with an account will be signed in
+      - Users without invalid/not existing Username or Email address, will be reminded: 'Please fill in this field'
+    - Tick 'Remember Me' box:
+      - Even if they don't have an account.
+Only User with an account will be Remembered (depending on their cookie settings)
+      - Users will be reminded to 'Please fill in this field', if they have not filled either of the 'Sign In' boxes correctly, or if they do not have an account
+    - Click on 'Home' button to get back to Home page
+    - Click on 'Sign In' button to sign in:
+      - Even if they don't have an account or have not entered correct details.
+Only User with an account and valid Username/e-mail and Password, will be signed in
-      - User without an account will be reminded to 'Please fill in this field'
+      - User without an account or user who has not entered correct details, will be reminded to 'Please fill in this field'
     - Click on 'Forgot Your Password?':
       - Even if they don't have an account.
       - Fill in 'Password Reset' form:
         - Click on 'Reset My Password'
-        - Only User with an account will receive an email to reset their password
+        - Only User with an account and valid email address, will receive an email to reset their password
         - Click on 'Back to Sign In' button
-    - Click on 'Home' below 'Sign In' form
-    -
-  - Click on 'Sign Up'

 - Click on Cart
 -